About Hereditary ATTR Amyloidosis

 Hereditary ATTR (hATTR) is an inherited kind of amyloidosis caused by abnormal transthyretin proteins

 (also known as TTR).
 TTR is made primarily in the liver and carries vitamin A and thyroid hormones.
-In people with hATTR, unstable TTR protein breaks apart, misfolds, and forms amyloid fibrils Amyloid fibrils Misfolded proteins that can build up in certain parts of the body and lead to symptoms.
+In people with hATTR, unstable TTR protein breaks apart, misfolds, and forms amyloid fibrils Amyloid fibrils A buildup of proteins that can lead to symptoms when they occur in certain parts of the body.

 that can build up and cause damage throughout the body.